bferg314/posh/README.md

-# posh# How to configure powershell
+# How to configure powershell
 This is a copy and paste pileup of things that I am used to in bash.

 ## Laying the groundwork